 Lifts: At this stage we are planning to open all of our lifts.
-During level 3 work continued on the new Sugar Bowl chairlift and we are optimistic we’ll have it open for early July.
+During level 3 work continued on the new Sugar Bowl chairlift and we are optimistic we’ll have it open for late July.
 This means faster laps and 2.5km of new trails to explore in the Sugar Bowl basin.

 Food and beverage: Our café in the main base building will be open for hot and cold beverages, and food.
 Our food offering is likely to be a little simpler this year and during level 2 we will be following Ministry of Health guidelines for hospitality businesses.
 We will only be accepting cashless payments.

 At this stage we will only have one food and beverage offering open.